janeshsutharios/TechBlogs/docs/iOS/OOPS-Concepts/OOPS-Concepts.md

 ## 🧩 Summary of OOP Concepts

-Absolutely, Janesh!
-Here's your updated summary table with emojis moved to the **Concept** column and the last column removed — perfect for your blog:

----

 ## 🧩 Summary of OOP Concepts

 | Concept 🧩         | Description                                                                 | Swift Feature Used         | Real-World Example                          |